sfigg/commercialization-public/docset/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md

 1. Start **Windows System Image Manager**.

-2. On the **File** menu, click **Select Windows Image**.
+2. Click **File** > **Select Windows Image**.

-3. In the **Select a Windows Image** dialog, browse to and select the base-image file.
+3. In **Select a Windows Image**, browse to and select the image file (D:\install.wim).
 Next, select an edition of Windows, for example, Windows 10 Pro, and click **OK**.
 Click **Yes** to create the catalog file.
-Windows SIM creates the file based on the base-image file, and saves it to the Windows desktop.
+Windows SIM creates the file based on the image file, and saves it to the same folder as the image file.
 This process can take several minutes.

     The catalog file appears in the **Windows Image** pane.
-Windows SIM also lists the configurable components and packages in that image.
+Windows SIM lists the configurable components and packages in that image.

     **Troubleshooting:** If Windows SIM does not create the catalog file, try the following steps:

-    -   Make sure you are using a Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) version of the Windows Assessment and Deployment Kit (Windows ADK) tools.

     -   To create a catalog file for either 32-bit or ARM-based devices, use a 32-bit device.